MyPureCloud/developer-center-blog/source/2019-09-06-beertender-chatbot/index.html.md

 If everything looks to be in order it is now time to publish your bot for use.
 In the top right of your AWS console for the bot you will be a "Publish" button.
 When clicked another pop-up will come up and you will need to select the alias you with to publish the bot to.
 For this workshop you will want to use the "development" alias.
 Once you have selected this click on the "Publish" button again.
 Once the bot is done publishing it will alert you in the UI.

-### Part 2 -  Integrating your Amazon Lex bots into your PureCloud organization
+### Part 2 -  Integrating your Amazon Lex bots into your Genesys Cloud organization

-To learn more about integrating your Amazon Lex bots with PureCloud you can go to [Integrating PureCloud with Amazon Lex](https://help.mypurecloud.com/articles/about-the-amazon-lex-integration/)
+To learn more about integrating your Amazon Lex bots with Genesys Cloud you can go to [Integrating Genesys Cloud with Amazon Lex](https://help.mypurecloud.com/articles/about-the-amazon-lex-integration/)

-### Part 3 - Setting up the PureCloud Inbound Chat Flow
+### Part 3 - Setting up the Genesys Cloud Inbound Chat Flow

-#### Log in to PureCloud and setup your user skills for the lab
+#### Log in to Genesys Cloud and setup your user skills for the lab

-For this part first we need to access your PureCloud organization that we will build the new Chat flow in, login to PureCloud by navigating in a chrome browser to your regional login, (login.mypurecloud.ie), (login.mypurecloud.de), (login.mypurecloud.com).
+For this part first we need to access your Genesys Cloud organization that we will build the new Chat flow in, login to Genesys Cloud by navigating in a chrome browser to your regional login, (login.mypurecloud.ie), (login.mypurecloud.de), (login.mypurecloud.com).

-#### Access PureCloud Architect flow builder to start building our new flow.
+#### Access Genesys Cloud Architect flow builder to start building our new flow.

 1. We need to now launch Architect and get to the Inbound Chat Flows.

 	* Click on the "Admin" menu at the top of the screen
 	* In the admin screen search for "Architect" to find the architect tool link and click on it when it comes up.
-	* This will launch a new browser tab with PureCloud architect running in it.
+	* This will launch a new browser tab with Genesys Cloud architect running in it.
 	* Once in Architect move your cursor over to the top left of the menu over the "Flows" menu and click on the "Inbound Chat" to navigate to the inbound message flows.

 2. Click on the "+ Add" to create a new chat flow.
 You can give the flow any name you wish, I will use VirtualBeerTender for this example.